 Tjungu was chosen as the title for the program to reflect the fact that aged, disability and mental health issues often overlap and require workers and families to meet these challenges together.

 Tjungu philosophy and principles support the rights of older people and people with disabilities to live in their communities so that family and relationships, as well as spiritual and physical connections with country, can be maintained.

-We inform clients of what help is available, how to access help, and their rights with respect to access to services, privacy, and making complaints.
-We are there to ensure our clients and their carers choose the services they want and have the right to regular review any plans set up to help them.
+We inform clients what help is available, how they can access help and their rights with respect to receiving services, maintaining privacy and making complaints.
+We are there to ensure our clients and their carers choose the services they want and have the right to regularly review any plans set up to help them.

-We also give people practical assistance to help them with everyday living; like helping them get specialist equipment, clothing, bedding, or household goods.
-This may also include helping people manage their finances and ensuring that all of their assistance is well coordinated.
+We also offer people practical help for everyday living; such as helping them obtain specialist equipment, and for those in need, helping with bedding and clothing.
+We may refer people for appropriate financial assistance, and ensure that all of their assistance is well coordinated.

 Our staff listen to people’s needs and concerns and offer them support to help solve problems.

 Where common issues arise we have discussions with government and other service providers to advocate for our clients and carers’ needs.

 The team also works with people on the Lands who are interested in becoming disability workers.
 We assist with pre-work checks and introduce them to disability support work.

 The Tjilpi Pampa Festival gives senior men and women from across the Lands the opportunity to meet and reconnect with family and friends in an environment where they can relax, socialise and undertake activities such as inma and tjanpi.